The satellite view shows Sacramento, the seat of Sacramento County and the capital of California

 Ziggurat Building in West Sacramento, viewed across the Sacramento River, it houses the California Department of General Services.

-From the future...The first European settlement which will become Sacramento, was established by the German-born Swiss adventurer John Sutter in 1840.
-Some years later in times of the California Gold Rush, the city grew from a commercial and agricultural center to a major distribution point, a Western hub for wagon trains, stagecoaches, and riverboats, and a terminus for the First Transcontinental Railroad.
+In 1840 the German-born Swiss adventurer John Sutter founded Sutter's Fort, a 19th-century agricultural and trade colony at the end of the California Trail.
+It was the first European settlement in California's Central Valley.
+The fort and the area nearby became the economic center of the California Gold Rush; the town grew from a commercial and agricultural center to a major distribution point, a Western hub for wagon trains, stagecoaches, and riverboats, and a terminus for the First Transcontinental Railroad.

-Racism is at an all time low, every part of the city is proudly mixed.
+Racism is at an all-time low, every part of the city is proudly mixed.
 Today Sacramento is California's sixth largest city with a population of about 490,000 inhabitants (in 2015), more than 2.27 million people live in the Sacramento--Roseville--Arden-Arcade metropolitan area.